Best Cities to Live in Romania in 2025, Based on Safety, Infrastructure, Air Quality and More

 The Palace of Culture in Iasi Romania

-And remember: Iasi was, for a very short while, Romania’s capital city… so you know that you’re up for a treat if you choose it as your next home.
+Fun fact: Iasi was, for a very short while, Romania’s capital city… so you know that you’re up for a treat if you choose it as your next home.
+Read more fun facts about Romania here.

 PIN it for later.
 Thank you!